Italian Auxiliary Verbs for Beginners: Everything You Need to Know

 To summarize:

-To form the past perfect, you combine:
+To form the past perfect, you combine the following:

 Using Essere in the Past Perfect Tense